folio-org/folio-org.github.io/guidelines/contributing.md

 After the pull request is created, assign it to someone else.
 Alternatively leave it for someone to pick up.

-### Contributor License Agreement

-The FOLIO Project uses the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0) for its code and requires developers to acknowledge their contributions to the project using this license.
-The contents of the Contributor License Agreement (CLA) are stored in a Gist on GitHub:

-{% gist a72174fc6b18f3a66f2f9d3db1c8f127 %}

-See [accepting the contributor license agreement](/guidelines/cla-process) for more details.

 ### Merging pull requests

 When someone has assigned a pull request to you, check out the branch, and